yidong72/reasoning-gym/GALLERY.md

 The cube is rotated so that the side which was before at the bottom is now at the top.

 What is now the color of the back side of the cube?
+Provide only the color as your final answer.
 Answer: orange
 Metadata: {'initial_state': {'top': 'pink', 'right': 'gray', 'front': 'orange', 'left': 'purple', 'back': 'indigo', 'bottom': 'cyan'}, 'rotations': ['bottom'], 'target_side': 'back', 'num_rotations': 1}